iluvjava/Maths/AMATH 581/Shooting Method.md

 **Multiple Solutions**

-Notice that there will be serval solutions, on top of the for loop, we need to identify all the possible values of $\beta$ such that the solution with the $\beta$ is very close to an actual solution we want.
+Notice that there will be several solutions, on top of the for loop, we need to identify all the possible values of $\beta$ such that the solution with the $\beta$ is very close to an actual solution we want.

-Doing this is not hard, we just search for all of the values of $\beta$ linearly down the spactrum, if any of them are shoot close to the region on that other side of the boundary, then we got the solution, else, the maximal amount of iterations count will simply breaks out of the forloop and then the forloop will try for the next value of $\beta$ automatically.
+Doing this is not hard, we just search for all of the values of $\beta$ linearly down the spectrum if any of them are shoot close to the region on that other side of the boundary, then we got the solution, else, the maximal amount of iterations count will simply breaks out of the forloop and then the forloop will try for the next value of $\beta$ automatically.

+**Verification**
+* Check Convergence, if we are using bisection, then it's going to be linear, and Newton Rapson is quadratic degree.
+The rate of convergence must match the method of root finding.

 **This is not hard**
-Notice that, if we define a function such that, the inputs is the parameters we want to tweak and the output is the eigen boundary conditiosn on the RHS, then we can phrase this problem as a root finding problem, using the `fzero` command.
+Notice that, if we define a function such that, the inputs is the parameters we want to tweak and the output is the eigen boundary conditions on the RHS, then we can phrase this problem as a root finding problem, using the `fzero` command.

 ---